-Here are the members of the Environmental Humanities Switzerland research network.
+Here are some of the members of the Environmental Humanities Switzerland research network.

 Co-founder SAGUF EH-CH; University of Zurich

 My research centers on the history of how humans perceive, alter or manage the natural world, and how the natural world alters the way people live and think.
 To date my publications and presentations have aimed to understand the pursuit of environmental restoration, the perception of alien invasive species, and the relationships between humans and their bodily symbionts and other co-travelers.

 We live in a time of rapid and fundamental man-made ecological change.
 In my research I am concerned with how we can better understand and manage the emerging ecological novelty of the Anthropocene in order to maintain vital ecosystem services, reduce poverty, and save unique biodiversity.